 One of the most important questions your executive sponsor and stakeholders will have is, "How will Lightning Experience help my team sell more?"
-Start by showcasing the benefits of Lightning Experience.
-To help you share Lightning Experience with your company, get the presentation deck included in this enablement pack, which highlights features and benefits.
-Share the presentation with your stakeholders to help them learn about Lightning Experience.
+So start your presentation by showcasing the benefits of Lightning Experience.
+To help you share Lightning Experience with your company, get the presentation deck in this enablement pack, which highlights features and benefits.

-If you're an existing Salesforce customer, explain what isn't supported in Lightning Experience today to help your company make an educated decision on when to enable the new interface for your different groups of users.
-To make it easy for you, the presentation also has an appendix with helpful comparison charts.
+If you're an existing Salesforce customer, explain if any features that are important to your company aren't available in Lightning Experience today.
+Your stakeholders can use this information to make an educated decision on when to enable the new interface for your different groups of users.